Bring science to the patient

 That sounds interesting!

 Yes, it is!
-Since September 2020, I combine my work as psychiatry resident at GGNet with my work as PhD candidate at Brainclinics in collaboration with AMC/UvA, something I intended to do for a long time.
+Since September 2020, I combine my work as psychiatry resident at GGNet with my work as PhD candidate at Brainclinics in collaboration with Maastricht University, something I intended to do for a long time.
 This combination allows me to translate findings both ways, with the aim of stratified medicine for psychiatric patients.